High Blood Pressure and Hypertension

 7 Strategies to Reduce High Blood Pressure Naturally

-Eventually, untreated high blood pressure can have dire consiquences.
+Eventually, untreated high blood pressure can have dire consequences.
 Fortunately, you have a number of strategies to normalize blood pressure.
 Normalized blood pressure means you have less of a risk for many problems including cardiovascular disease.

 While researchers aren’t always able to narrow down the culprits, they’ve concluded that diet and lifestyle factors significantly impact high blood pressure.
 After your doctor diagnoses you with high blood pressure, he or she will likely suggest dietary and lifestyle modifications including a low-salt diet and more exercise.